simple-test-org-JSimmsDev/timeout-tools/README.md

 # timeout-tools
 Tools Test Repository - For timeout take home challenge

+# Requirements

+1. Input of: Application name, the programming language  ✔
+2. Outputs: Repository of the github, with a standardized name  ✔
+3. Contain sensible default files  ✔
+4. Engineers team added to repo  ✔
+5. Branch protection rules (Sensible)  ✔

 # Points of note

 1. I imagined this as a repository of tools, as such I have put the actual script under github-creation-script (Please ensure your directory is in the correct location when running)